tacman/msgphp/docs/ddd/entities.md

 ### `EnabledField`

-A boolean value representing the entity should be considered enabled yes or no.
+A boolean value representing the entity its availability state.

 - `isEnabled(): bool`
     - `false` by default